Andrew-Kelley/Age_of_kingdoms/README.md

 ### Purpose
 Build a major project in Python, one that is significantly more substantial than anything I've done before.
-Also, I want practice doing some object-oriented programming.
+Also, I want to practice doing some object-oriented programming.

 ### Tutorial